-Ants make nests in hollow cavities and underground spaces to protect themselves from the outside conditions.
+Ants make nests in rotted wood hollow cavities and underground spaces to protect themselves from outside conditions.
 In addition, inside conditions are warm and darker, favorable conditions for survival.

 You can see them in large logged trees, bathroom wall panels, and wooden floors.
 These areas are highly susceptible to moisture and trigger the rotting procedure.